 Figure 1: Comparison of InSilicoVA and Tariff 2.0 at the individual and population levels.

 Note: Individual-level accuracy is assessed using chance-correct concordance.
 Population-level accuracy is assessed using chance-corrected cause-specific mortality fraction (CSMF) accuracy.
 Values of zero in either dimension are equivalent to random guessing and range up to 100% for perfect accuracy.
-InSilicoVA is tested using the default expert-derived probbase, a probbase empirically trained using InterVA symptoms, and a probbase empircally trained using Tariff 2.0 symptoms.
+InSilicoVA is tested using the default expert-derived probbase, a probbase empirically trained using InterVA symptoms, and a probbase empirically trained using Tariff 2.0 symptoms.
 Published accuracies of Tariff 2.0 are shown for comparison.

 Table 1: Median chance-corrected concordance (%) for InsilicoVA and Tariff 2.0